-Included in the revenues arising from Media and Broadcast are revenues of £150.3m (2022: £146.3m) which arose from sales to a major customer.
+Included in the revenues arising from Media Distribution are revenues of £150.3m (2022: £146.3m) which arose from sales to a major customer, and Smart Utilities Networks revenues include £106.9m (2022: £93.5m) from a major customer.

 No other single customers contributed 10% or more to the Group's revenue in the aforementioned financial years.